katcipis/sophia/notes/articles/power-of-context.md

 Lab).
 ```

-There you go, put some cool constraints and great things can happen.
+There you go, add some principles and great things can happen.
 Today we call this "dogfooding" from the "eat your own dog food", meaning
 "use your own systems".
 Again we can see that a lot of our "cool trending ideas"
 are cool but not new at all, our ignorance about our own past and the